 Access and Inclusion in the Digital Age: This is a resource guide designed for local governments to support the advancement of digital inclusion.
 The guide was developed by a team of six cities from across the country (including Chattanooga).

 ConnectHome Playbook : The U.S. Department of Housing and Urban Development created this playbook to help housing communities build partnerships to narrow the digital divide.

 PCs for People: PCs for People refurbishes desktop and laptop computers for distribution to eligible recipients.
 To receive technology from PCs for People, a potential recipient must be below 200% poverty level or be currently enrolled in an income-based government assistance program.

 FCC Consumer Complaint Center: The FCC has a Consumer Complaint Center where anyone can file an official complaint about a telecom billing or service issue.
 The site also allows individuals to participate in an informal process and report any concerns about providers or policies without going through the formal complaint process.

 NTIA Federal Funding Guide: NTIA has compiled a list of funding resources related to broadband.

 Community Connect Grants: USDA administers this program to support broadband deployment in rural areas.
-Applications are due by May 14th.

 USDA ReConnect Grant and Loan Program: Congress appropriated $600M for building improved broadband e-Connectivity for families, businesses, farms, schools and health care facilities by offering loans and grants to build infrastructure and install equipment that provides modern, reliable, high-speed internet service in rural America.
 Click the link to learn about the requirements including eligible grant applicants and eligible expenses.